Judy Horacek: Writing

 Horacek started her career as a writer, and was a member of a community writing group in North Melbourne.
 Words are an important part of her cartoons, and sometimes dominate the pictures.
+Her stories have appeared in a number of anthologies.

-After illustrating a children's picture book for Mem Fox, she began to write and illustrate her own children's books, something she had always wanted to do.
+After collaborating on a children's picture book with Mem Fox, she began to write and illustrate her own children's books, something she had always wanted to do, in addition to continuing to work with Mem Fox.